workarea-commerce/workarea/docs/source/cli/workareactl.html.md

 * [workareactl pods](/cli/workareactl-pods.html)	 - Lists pods
 * [workareactl port-forward](/cli/workareactl-port-forward.html)	 - Forward a port from an pod in this environment
 * [workareactl rake](/cli/workareactl-rake.html)	 - Execute a rake task on a pod
-* [workareactl release](/cli/workareactl-release.html)	 - Builds a docker image for the environment and updates the deployments
-* [workareactl rollback](/cli/workareactl-rollback.html)	 - Rollback to previous deployment
 * [workareactl status](/cli/workareactl-status.html)	 - Display the environment status
 * [workareactl token](/cli/workareactl-token.html)	 - Token uses SSO to get a bearer token to authenticate with the k8s cluster
 * [workareactl update-kubeconfig](/cli/workareactl-update-kubeconfig.html)	 - Updates kubeconfig with current cluster, context and user